TestCentricity/tc_web_sample/README.md

 # tc_web_sample

-This is a Cucumber based sample test framework utilizing the TestCentricity™ gem and a page-object model architecture for desktop and responsive mobile web functional testing of the
-UAL Flight Booking web portal.
+This is a Cucumber based sample test suite and framework utilizing the TestCentricity™ gem and a page-object model architecture for desktop and responsive mobile web functional testing of the UAL Flight Booking web portal.
 This project includes examples of externally sourcing test data from an Excel file and support for testing multiple language/locale combinations.

 ## Gem Dependencies: